thomaseastin/grammy.com_web_analystics_excel/README.md

 I then chose to compare my findings against grammy.com's number one competitor, The American Music Awards (theAMA.com), to further elaborate upon recommendations for KPI improvements to the developers at grammy.com to optimize their presence within the marketplace.

 # Background
-My goal for this project was to be able to both demonstrate and hone my excel skillset to best transform and analyze the provided datasets for optimal business insights.
+My goal for this project was to be able to both demonstrate and hone my excel skillset to better transform and analyze the provided datasets for optimal business insights.
 Throughout the process I employed several different types of analytical tools with excel, such as:

 - Advanced Formulas
 - Statistical Analysis